Ismailharik/calculator/README.md

-# my_calculator
+# myFlutter_calculator

-A new Flutter project.
+all its functionalities working

 ## Getting Started